rescript-lang/bucklescript.github.io/website/blog/2020-05-06-exception-encoding.md

 throw {RE_EXN_ID: "A/uuid", x : 1 , y : "x", Error : new Error ()}
 ```

-Here the compiler attached a stacktrace here, it is much simpiler since now we compile exception value into an object instead of an array.
+Here the compiler attached a stacktrace here, it is much simpler since now we compile exception value into an object instead of an array.

 ## Caveat

-Don't rely on the key name of `RE_EXN_ID`, it is an implementation detail which you should not rely on and it is subject to be changed into an symbol in the future.
+Don't rely on the key name of `RE_EXN_ID`, it is an implementation detail which you should not rely on and it is subject to be changed into a symbol in the future.

 ## Bonus